circular-code/consoleCheatSheet/README.md

 copy and paste the content of
 https://raw.githubusercontent.com/circular-code/consoleCheatSheet/master/console.js
-into your browser console to see the magic happen
+into your browser console and execute to see the magic happen